Mohamud-hassan/Generative-ai-course/README.md

-# Generative-ai-course
+# OUK-BCS Generative AI Course
-From GPT to multimodal systems — practical projects, tutorials, and a hackathon in Generative AI.
+Generative AI: From GPT to multimodal systems.
+Learn through projects, tutorials, and a hackathon.